The Canadian Women’s Hockey League ceased operations today.

 It’s more complicated than just a lack of interest.
 There are people who care about these leagues.
 “Gate-driven” means more than just “good attendance”.
 It means revenue–and thus operational expense–is tied to gates.
 If you’re papering the town for tickets, that big crowd doesn’t help much.
 What’s happened to CWHL–and what happened to WPS, MLS, and so many other leagues around the world–is that the operational costs far exceeded turnover from ticket sales, particularly full-price single-game tickets.
 It’s not that people don’t show up: it’s that running a team–particularly in a country like Canada or a sport like hockey–is expensive.

 This is always going to be the case for CanPL.
 Travel alone is a massive expense.
 Factor in, too, that the league has to pay four referees, as well as other support staff, to travel, too2There is one current FIFA referee in Nova Scotia, for instance–Marie-Soleil Baudoin–and she’ll be away for much of 2019 at the Women’s World Cup.
-There’s one national list ref, but Scott Decker’s not doing every Wanderers game.
+There are currently no national referees (Update: I wrote the original of this before the 2019 list came out.)
 In general, the CSA is going to have to stretch its resources just to cover all the league’s games, never mind geographical priorities..
 Plus you want a decent number of games to entice season-ticket buys–this has been a problem for women’s hockey.
 Thus, we’ve ended up at a 23-man roster, a salary cap that’s likely under $1-million, and a bunch of journeyman players from the Swedish regional leagues.

 The problem for women’s leagues is that, because they don’t have existing structure (read: Swedish regional leagues) or, in most cases, the history, it becomes very hard to pay the top women what their skills suggest they’re worth.